Human rights in South Africa: Rural schools

-Most of the Education in South Africa comes from rural schools.
+Most of the Education in South Africa is provided by rural schools.
 In fact, approximately 79% of Black South Africans live in rural communities.
 However, the government has neglected the quality of education in these rural areas.
 Issues with rural schooling include: poor facilities, lack of clean water, lack of resources, and unmotivated teachers.
 Considering poor facilities, some schools are not structurally stable and are at risk of collapse, with some schools even lacking electricity.
-Most schools with more than 500 children lack proper sanitation for toilets while some schools don't have toilets at all.
+Most schools with more than 500 children lack proper sanitation for toilets, while some schools don't have toilets at all.
 Furthermore, many rural schools are in remote areas without direct access to clean water.
 Water is generally kilometers away and unclean because animals bathe and drink in it.
 This lack of water is a particular issue in the daytime when the temperature is highest.
-The remoteness of these rural schools is also a particular problem because they are quite distant from pupils' homes.
+The remoteness of these rural schools is also a specific problem because they are quite distant from pupils' homes.
 And, many schools do not remedy this issue with transport.
 Additionally, many schools lack the needed books and supplies for learning.
 In June 2010, the Government Gazette recognised that these unfavorable learning environments increase rates of absenteeism of teachers and dropout rates of students.
 Some students do not have enough food to eat and are hungry during school.
 This hunger causes a lack on concentration and makes learning environments less favorable.

 Rights for disabled children

 Though South Africa ratified the Convention on the Rights of Persons with Disabilities in 2007, children with disabilities still do not have equal access to education.
-In many situations, a state school is able to determine which students are able to enroll and the school may simply reject a disabled child without any consequences.
-In cases where the student is able to enroll in a public school, a school may lack the resources necessary to effectively teach children with disabilities.
+In many situations, a state school can determine which students can enroll, and the school may reject a disabled child without any consequences.
+In cases where the student can enroll in a public school, a school may lack the resources necessary to teach children with disabilities effectively.
 Additionally, children with disabilities in state schools are forced to pay fees—such as for an assistant—that other students are not required to pay.
 South Africa has schools that cater for students with disabilities, but these schools are limited in number and require fees to be paid.
 The limited number of schools forces children to either board or use costly transport.
 In 2000, the UN Committee on the Rights of the Child was specifically concerned with the lack of implementation of South Africa's agreement to guarantee free primary education.
 South Africa still struggles to provide free primary education for all.
 Additionally, many disabled students are not able to access quality education because they are on waiting lists for schools that cater to students with special needs.
-For example, in 2015, there are approximately 5,552 children with disabilities on waiting lists.
+For example, in 2015, there were approximately 5,552 children with disabilities on waiting lists.